VimalvDev/Frontend-Lab/00-Notes/JavaScript/02-JS_Basics.md

 ```

 - ### `forEach` loop
-→ Calls a function once for each array element.
+→ Calls a function once for each element in array element.
-→ Does not return a new array.
-→ Cannot be stopped early (no break or continue).
+→ Cannot be stopped using `break` or `continue`.
-→ You can use return to skip a specific iteration.
+→ Can use `return` to skip the current iteration in a callback.

 **Example:**